 How to Apply

-All applications must be submitted on-line at https://apps-prod.mcdb.lsa.umich.edu/search19/index.php.
-You will be asked to upload the following materials: A cover letter, a curriculum vitae, a brief summary of recent research accomplishments and statement of future research plans, a statement of teaching interests and philosophy, and evidence of teaching excellence for those who have teaching experience.
+All applications must be submitted on-line at https://webapps.lsa.umich.edu/Apply/MCDB21.
+You will be asked to upload the following materials: A cover letter, a curriculum vitae, a brief summary of recent research accomplishments and statement of future research plans, a statement of teaching interests and philosophy.
+Also include a personal statement that describes your demonstrated commitment to diversity, equity, and inclusion through scholarship/research, and/or teaching/mentoring, and/or service/engagement (this statement may overlap with your teaching statement).
 Candidates for appointment as an assistant professor should provide names and contact information for at least three references, as instructed in the on-line application form.
-To ensure full consideration, all materials should be received by October 19, 2019.
+To ensure full consideration, all materials should be received by November 1, 2021.

-We welcome applications from outstanding biologists in the areas of biochemistry, developmental biology, and neuroscience.
-Researchers working on either plants, microbial, or animal systems are encouraged to apply.
-Experimental approaches that are desired include (but are not limited to) genetics, genomics, structural biology, enzymology, physiology, in vivo imaging, and single cell technologies.
+We welcome applications from outstanding biologists in the broad areas of plant biology and neuroscience.
+Experimental approaches may include (but are not limited to) genetics, genomics, structural biology, enzymology, physiology, in vivo imaging, and single cell technologies.
+For further information about MCDB research areas and the goals of this faculty search, please visit www.lsa.umich.edu/mcdb

 For further information about MCDB research areas, please visit www.lsa.umich.edu/mcdb.